-We recognise that the college plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.
+We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.

-The college community will therefore:
+The school community will therefore:

-- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to; - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the college whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training; provide focussed activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - ensure all staff, pupils and parent are aware of college guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared.
+- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to; - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the school whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, information about peer on peer abuse (sexual harassment and sexual violence, consent), online-safety, road safety, pedestrian and cycle training; provide focussed activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - ensure all staff, pupils and parent are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared.

-5. Safe College, Safe Staff
+Safe School, Safe Staff

-We will ensure that;
+We will ensure that:

-- all staff and volunteers read KCSiE Part 1 and Annex A annually and sign to say they read and understood it: - all staff receive information about the college's safeguarding arrangements, the college's safeguarding statement, staff behaviour policy (code of conduct), child protection and safeguarding policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood and will abide by it; - all staff receive safeguarding and child protection information, including online safety, at induction; - all staff receive safeguarding and child protection training, including online safety, in line with advice from Devon Children and Families Partnership which is regularly updated (for example, via email, ebulletins and staff meetings), as required, but at least annually; - all members of staff are trained in and receive regular updates in online safety and reporting concerns;
+- all staff, governors and volunteers read KCSiE Part 1 and Annex B annually and sign to say they read and understood it - all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct)3, child protection and safeguarding policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood and will abide by it; - all staff receive safeguarding and child protection information, including online safety, at induction; - all staff receive safeguarding and child protection training, including online safety, in line with advice from Devon Children and Families Partnership which is regularly updated (for example, via email, ebulletins and staff meetings), as required, but at least annually;

-&lt;sup>3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.
+3 The code of conduct should include acceptable use of technology, staff & pupil relationship boundaries and communications, including the use of social media.